Audio power: Continuous power and "RMS power"

 Continuous average sine wave power ratings are a staple of performance specifications for audio amplifiers and, sometimes, loudspeakers.

 As described above, the term average power refers to the average value of the instantaneous power waveform over time.
 As this is typically derived from the root mean square (RMS) of the sine wave voltage, it is often referred to as "RMS power" or "watts RMS", but this is incorrect: it is not the RMS value of the power waveform (which would be a larger, but meaningless, number).
-The erroneous term "watts RMS" is actually used in CE regulations.
-This is also referred to as the nominal value, there being a regulatory requirement to use it.
+The erroneous term "watts RMS" is actually used in an ANSI standard.
+This is also referred to as the nominal value, there being a product mark requirement to use it.

 Continuous (as opposed to "momentary") implies that the device can function at this power level for long periods of time; that heat can be removed at the same rate it is generated, without temperature building up to the point of damage.

 On May 3, 1974, the Federal Trade Commission (FTC) instated its Amplifier Rule to combat the unrealistic power claims made by many hi-fi amplifier manufacturers.
 This rule prescribes continuous power measurements performed with sine wave signals for advertising and specifications of amplifiers sold in the US.
 (See more in the section Standards at the end of this article).
 This rule was amended in 1998 to cover self-powered speakers such as are commonly used with personal computers (see examples below).